Njihia413/argus-ai-secure-poc/README.md

 - **System-Wide Audit Trail:** Detailed logging of all critical security and system events, providing a clear and searchable history for compliance and investigation.
 - **AI-Powered Chat Assistant:** An integrated chat interface that leverages AI models to assist with security-related queries and operations.
 Model availability can be dynamically enhanced by connecting a security key.
 - **Local Hardware Detection:** A local Python helper application detects USB and HID FIDO security key connections, enabling real-time interaction between the user's hardware and the application.
+- **Elevated Access Controls:** A secure administrative context that grants access to high-privilege actions only after authentication with a security key.
+This includes:
+    - **Emergency Actions:** A dedicated page for administrators to perform system-wide lockdowns in case of a security incident.
+    - **System Configuration:** A page for managing system-level settings, such as enabling or disabling maintenance mode.

 ## Technical Stack